Establish a Marker (click or “yes”)

 - Use delicious treats at the beginning.

-- If you click or say yes you must treat.
+- If click or say yes you MUST treat.

 - The clicker or marker word is not a remote control, don’t shove it at your dog.

 - Do not use your marker as an attention getter or to call your dog!